Iwan Roberts: Media work

 Roberts works in the media.
 He is bilingual, speaking fluent Welsh, and provides Welsh-language commentary for Sky Sports and BBC Radio Cymru.
 He also works for BBC Cymru Wales.
-He writes regularly for the local press in Norfolk, commenting on Norwich City and also contributes to the weekly podcast 'Elis James Feast of Football' with comedian Elis James and fellow Welsh former international player Danny Gabbidon.
+He writes regularly for the local press in Norfolk, commenting on Norwich City and also contributes to the weekly podcast Elis James Feast of Football with comedian Elis James and fellow Welsh former international player Danny Gabbidon.

 Personal life

-Roberts was married in 2016, and has three children: a son named Ben and twin daughters Eva and Chase (born in 1995).
+Roberts was married in 2016, and has three children; a son and twin daughters.

 In January 2020, it was reported that Roberts had volunteered for dementia research.
 It followed research, published by the University of Glasgow in 2019.
 He has "taken a series of simple memory, attention and spatial-awareness tests and he will repeat them every six months", and will ask former Norwich City colleagues to do the same.
 As early as in his 2004 autobiography, Roberts had attributed signs of memory loss to heading a football: "I haven't got the best memory ... and I think that comes from heading a football so often, especially in the early days when balls were that bit heavier ... it must have taken its toll."